sada-kubsad/WhatTheHack/041-VirtualWAN/Coach/03-isolated_vnet.md

 ## 2. Create VNets 3 and 4 in hubs 1 and 2

 Create two additional VNets per Hub.
-Also connect those Vnets to their Hubs using default routing tables.
+Also connect those Vnets to their Hubs using <B>default routing tables</B>.
 We will change the routing tables (from default routing tables) in a future step:

 ```bash
 # Spoke13 in location1